Elie-A-98/yeager-dapp/README.md

 # Announcement

+My main tech stack is .Net on the backend and react on the frontend but this demo project was done with NodeJs and Vue, and it contains things that I wouldn't do in a real world project.
+**(This is overengineered on purpose)**
-This project took me about 1+ week in total.
-I was working on another project in parallel which forced me to shift my focus away at some times
+This project took me about 2 weeks in total.
+It was done on the side in parallel to my full time job.

-This is overengineered on purpose.
-In. real world application for such simple requirements the code would have have been much simpler.

 # Live Application